guinn8/resume/src/cover_letters/attabotics.md

 Dear Hiring Manager,

-I am excited to apply for the System Test Specialist role, with over three years of professional experience in embedded systems development I am confident in my ability to contribute to at System Integration Test team at Attabotics.
-In my pervious role as embedded systyems developer, part of my role was planning and executing comprehensive test plans to validate IoT products, focusing on both hardware and software integration.
+I am thrilled to apply for the System Test Specialist role at Attabotics.
+With over three years of professional experience in embedded systems development, I have honed my skills in hardware-software integration and end-to-end testing.
+This role represents an exciting opportunity to apply my expertise to cutting-edge robotics and contribute to Attabotics’ mission of revolutionizing supply chain logistics.

-My commitment to responsibility is demonstrated by my experience in developing automated processes for testing hardware and flashing firmware during assembly.
-I took ownership to ensure each product was rigorously tested throughout the assembly process, including sub-assemblies and finished goods.
-This dedication has been key to maintaining high standards and delivering reliable products.
+In my previous role as an Embedded Systems Developer, I designed and executed comprehensive test plans to validate IoT products, ensuring seamless integration of sensors, GUIs, and networking components.
+I developed automated processes for hardware testing and firmware flashing during assembly, which significantly streamlined production and enhanced product reliability.
+These efforts halved testing time and minimized defects in shipped products.

-What excites me most about this role is the opportunity to work with cutting-edge robotics.
-Coming from a background in IoT product development I have worked with sensors, GUIs, and networking, this role is an opportunity to leverage my previous experience to build my skills in robotics testing.
-I also am passionate about the chance for my work on products that have a 'real-world' impact, improving logistics efficiency and reducing environmental impact.
+What excites me most about this role is the opportunity to leverage my experience with IoT systems to grow my skills in robotics testing.
+I am particularly passionate about contributing to products with tangible real-world impacts, like improving logistics efficiency to reduce environmental footprints.
+Attabotics’ innovative approach to robotics aligns perfectly with my enthusiasm for blending technical challenges with meaningful outcomes.

-In addition to my technical background, I bring strong organizational and communication skills, honed through cross-functional collaboration with hardware and software teams.
-I am experienced in creating customer facing documentation, troubleshooting complex systems, and proactively identifying quality issues during deployment—a skillset I believe is critical to ensuring Attabotics’ systems deliver exceptional performance.
+Beyond my technical expertise, I bring strong organizational and communication skills, honed through cross-functional collaboration with hardware, software, and QA teams.
+My experience in creating customer-facing documentation, troubleshooting complex systems, and proactively identifying quality issues during deployment has been integral to ensuring product success.

-I would welcome the opportunity to bring my technical expertise and passion for robotics to Attabotics.
-Thank you for considering my application, and I look forward to the opportunity to discuss how I can contribute to your team.
+Thank you for considering my application.
+I look forward to the possibility of contributing to your team and supporting the development of supply chain automation.

 Sincerely,
 Gavin Guinn